kasparsd/widget-context-wporg/readme.txt.md

 # Widget Context

 Contributors: kasparsd, jamescollins
-Tags: widget, widget context, context, logic, widget logic, cms
+Tags: widget, widgets, widget context, context, logic, widget logic, visibility, widget visibility
 Requires at least: 3.0
 Tested up to: 5.2
 Stable tag: {{ version }}
 License: GPLv2 or later
+Requires PHP: 5.6

-Show or hide widgets on specific posts, pages or sections of your site.
+Show or hide widgets on specific posts, pages and sections of your site.

 ## Description

-[Widget Context](https://widgetcontext.com) will show or hide widgets on certain sections of your site — front page, posts, pages, archives, search, etc. It also features section targeting by URLs (with wildcard support) for maximum flexibility.
+Use [Widget Context](https://widgetcontext.com) to show or hide widgets on certain sections of your site -- front page, posts, pages, archives, search, etc. Use targeting by URLs (with wildcard support) for maximum flexibility.

 ### Contribute